quietboil/tclsvc/README.md

 ## Motivation

 The service should respond to NT service events - stop, shutdown - in a timely manner.
-It is all too easy (almsot natural) for a TCL script to enter a nested event loop and prevent the service executable to see and react to NT service events.
+It is all too easy (almost natural) for a TCL script to enter a nested event loop and prevent the service executable to see and react to NT service events.

 The additional driving factor was to have a minimal codebase.
 Windows already provides tools to start, stop, create and delete service.
 Embedding the code that provides tha same functionality into the service runner seemed counterproductive - increased maintenance efforts with no tangible benefits.

 ## Implementation

 This service runner requires TCL service script to be event driven.
 While standard blocking operations are not prohibited, it is expected that they will be avoided.
-TCL commands that enter nested event loop - `update` and `vwait` - are explicitly prohibited.
-Their usage will raise execution errors.

 ## Demo Service

 Project includes a demo service script - `httpsvc.tcl`.
-This is a simple web server that serves static content/files.
-It can be easily changed to respond with a dynamic content.
-Current `::docs::getHandle` would need to be modified to invoke new request handles that would generate and return conent dynamically.
+This is a simple HTTP/1.1 web server that serves static and dynamic content. `dyn_content.tcl` explains how to implement and register dynamic content handlers.

 > Note that depending on the complexity of the dynamic content generation it might be a good idea to avoid doing it from within the `httpsvc` itself.
 A pool of worker processes that requests can be dispatched to for processing is one of the possible solutions that helps preventing TCL service script from stalling the service runner.